 The group manages its capital base to achieve a prudent balance between maintaining capital ratios to support business growth and depositor confidence, and providing competitive returns to shareholders.
-The capital management process ensures that each group entity maintains sufficient capital levels for legal and regulatory compliance purposes.
-The group ensures that its actions do not compromise sound governance and appropriate business practices and it eliminates any negative effect on payment capacity, liquidity and profitability

-The Central Bank of Nigeria (CBN) adopted the Basel II capital framework with effect from 1 October 2014 and revised the framework in June 2015.
-Stanbic IBTC Bank has been compliant with the requirements of Basel II capital framework since it was adopted.
+The capital management process ensures that each group entity maintains sufficient capital levels for support of our clients, our business strategy, and regulatory compliance purposes including stress testing.
+The group ensures that its actions do not compromise sound governance and appropriate business practices and it eliminates any negative effect on payment capacity, liquidity and profitability.
+A sound capital The Central Bank of Nigeria (CBN) adopted the Basel II capital framework with effect from 1 October 2014 and revised the framework in June 2015.
+Stanbic IBTC Group has been compliant with the requirements of Basel II capital framework since it was adopted.